 When is the best time to start physical therapy?

-Generally speaking, physical therapy should commence as early as possible.
-Initiating physical therapy early on will reduce the overall treatment time by addressing the problem before it has a chance to get worse.
-If you are in pain or are experiencing an acute condition, your program will be modified according to your signs and symptoms.
-The procedures that comprise your physical therapy will depend on your current clinical status, not just your diagnosis.
+Generally speaking, physical therapy should start as early as possible.
+Starting physical therapy early on will reduce the overall treatment time by addressing the problem before it has a chance to get worse.
+If you are in pain or have a change in symptoms, your program will be altered according to your signs and symptoms.
+The procedures that make up your physical therapy will depend on your current clinical status, not just your diagnosis.
 The therapist will adjust your therapeutic procedures as your clinical status changes.

 Will I need follow-up or maintenance care?

 Our goal is to resolve your problem completely so that you don't require continual follow-up or maintenance care.
 There are some patients who do require follow-up care or re-assessment on a periodic basis, and your therapist can discuss this with you during treatment or discharge.
-It is important to continue performing your home exercise program after discharge to maintain your progress independently.
+It is important to continue performing your home exercise program after discharge to maintain your progress on your own.

 What if I need to return to physical therapy?